renardlomax/Eye-Exercise/README.md

 - eyes.js
 - styles.css
 ## Future improvements
-- would like to add eylashes to make the eyes blink
+- would like to add eyelashes to make the eyes blink
 - to center the eyes
 - create a face
 #